 Referral fees

-This section contains information about referral fees in the Omniston protocol, covering DEX v1, DEX v2, and DeDust flow.
+This section contains information about referral fees in the Omniston protocol, covering DEX v1, DEX v2, DeDust, and Tonco flows.

-This guide explains how referral fees are applied in the Omniston liquidity‑aggregation protocol when trades route through DEX v1, DEX v2, or DeDust.
-For general Ston.fi protocol fees, see .
+This guide explains how referral fees are applied in the Omniston liquidity‑aggregation protocol when trades route through DEX v1, DEX v2, DeDust, or Tonco.
+For general Ston.fi protocol fees, see Protocol Fees Introduction.

 When you request a quote you can attach referral data so that a share of the swap fee is redirected to your address.